mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 --- |  ---
-resource_group_name |  The Name of the resource group into which the resoruces are deployed. location_for_resoruces | Your resources wil be deployed in the location specified here. storage_account_name | The name of the storage account to be created. synapse_name | The name of the Synapse to be created. spark_name | The name of the Spark pool to be created.
+resource_group_name |  The Name of the resource group into which the resoruces are deployed. location_for_resoruces | Your resources wil be deployed in the location specified here.

 Next, run the following commands